siscodr/CSSE374Misfits/README.md

 Milestone 7:
 Morgan Cook: created Config panel, Configurations, LoadPanel and StartPanel; updated UML and README, wrote code to parse through the config file, made about and instructions windows, loaded configs upon start of program, researched how to execute graphviz from Java
-Donald Sisco: implemented the functionality to perform 17/20 dice rolls, helped facilitate the communication between core code and GUI
+Donald Sisco: implemented the functionality to perform 17/20 dice rolls, helped facilitate the communication between core code and GUI, helped figure out how to execute graphviz from Java, wrote the UMLRenderer
-Jonathan Soulsby: created DisplayPanel and JCheckBoxTree; wrote DesignLoader, wrote communication between core code and GUI
+Jonathan Soulsby: created DisplayPanel and JCheckBoxTree; designed GUI structure, wrote DesignLoader, wrote communication between core code and GUI, wrote the progressBar

 Instructions for UML (no GUI):
 1)	Download the code into Eclipse